 I deal with a lot of controversial subject matter on this website.
-I debunk and criticize many products, services and ideas.
-Each one of them is someone’s cherished belief, or the basis for their entire career, or business.
+I debunk and criticize many products, services, and ideas.
+Each one of them is someone’s cherished belief, and many are the basis for an entire career.
 And so I get complaints.
 A lot of complaints (some of them pretty vicious).
 Many people think I’m too “negative” or that I must “hate” nice things like massage.
 I am regularly publicly villified.
 I often stumble on conversations between strangers on Facebook about what a miserable jerk I must be.
 A few years ago, accusations of negativity were taken as far as formal charges of professional misconduct — which would have been laughable, if it hadn’t been so serious.

 Why do I do it?
 Why is SaveYourself.ca so negative?
 (It’s not.)
 Why do I do so much debunking and criticism?
 (Pesky ethics.)
 Is doing that even actually negative?
 (Nope.)
 Do I ever report good news?
 (Yep.)
 How is my approach helping ordinary people in pain?
 (It saves them time and money.)
 And do I really hate massage?
 (Don’t be absurd.)

 Leonard Cohen, Anthem

 I plead “not guilty” — but the accusation of negativity wouldn’t matter even if it was true.
 What does matters is the truth, even when it’s ugly and disappointing, which it often is.
 I have many reasons for doing what I do, but I only need this one: I value integrity in health care for its own sake.
 Even if a health myth is relatively harmless, I’ll bust it just for the dishonesty.
 And if it actually hurts innocent people who are already in pain?
 If it wastes their time, or their money?
 Or distracts them from proper health care?
 Well, then I’m definitely going to bust it.